storyblok/storyblok-kotlin/examples/README.md

 ## 📦 Packages

-This module consists of the the following packages:
+This module consists of the following packages:

 | Package                                                  | Description                                                                         | Run all tests (JVM platform)                            |
 |----------------------------------------------------------|-------------------------------------------------------------------------------------|---------------------------------------------------------|